mechPenSketch/Movement-Controls/README.md

 * Implement buttons for various actions (such as for jumping)

 ### Bugs to fix
-* Resources cannot change their variables despite
+* Resources cannot change their exported variables

 ## Author
 * mechPenSketch